 Religious Education is taught to all children following the ‘Leeds Agreed Syllabus for Religious Education’ which sets out a clear and relevant rationale for religious education and the contribution it makes to wider learning.

-A new National Curriculum came into force in September 2014 for pupils in years 1,3,4 and 5 and will apply to all year groups from September 2015.
-Tranmere Park plans our approach to learning using the ‘International Primary Curriculum’ as a basis, a curriculum which is used in over 85 countries worldwide.
+A new National Curriculum came into force in September 2014 and at Tranmere Park we approach the learning contained in this using the ‘International Primary Curriculum’ as a basis, a curriculum which is used in over 85 countries worldwide.
+This curriculum has been fully updated to meet the needs of the new, more rigorous, curriculum.

 Some subjects are taught as separate units with others being linked by a topic theme.
 Emphasis is placed upon offering a broad and stimulating curriculum, enriched by first hand experience wherever possible, so that children are excited and inspired by learning.
 All statutory requirements are met.